ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 reputation, according to some local policy (e.g. user configuration, administrative configuration, or a built-in list of respectable resolvers).
 This limits the ability of a malicious encrypted resolver to cause harm.
-For example, an end user can use contact details in the "c" field to contact an attacker to solve the problem of being unable to reach a domain.
+For example, an end user can use the details in the "c" field to contact an attacker to solve the problem of being unable to reach a domain.
 The attacker can mislead the end user to install malware or spyware to compromise the device security posture or mislead the end user to reveal personal data.